horvathagota/Movie_database/README.md

 # Movie_database
-This is a movie database I've written in Java.
-It was one of my homeworks, so the comments are in Hungarian.
+This program was my homework in the third semester.
+It's a movie database, where you can add films, delete them, search etc. The comments are in Hungarian.